Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 ### Messages

-Ensure that messages are easy to evolve by following the general messages [design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).
+Ensure that messages can be evolved by following the general messages [design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).

 ### Solution structure